Actindo-AG/Documentation/Tasks/UserInterface/01a_List.md

         Select this option to display the tasks assigned specifically to you.
     - **Assigned to me via groups**
         Select this option to display the tasks assigned to a user group which you are part of.
-    - **Assigned to me directly or via groups**
+    - **Assigned to me directly and via groups**
         Select this option to display the tasks assigned to you, regardless of whether they are assigned to you specifically or you are part of a user group to which the task is assigned.
     - **Unassigned**
-        Select this option to display the tasks are not assigned to any user or group.
+        Select this option to display the tasks that are not assigned to any user or group.

+[comment]: <> (Es sollte Assigned to me directly ODER via groups sein!
+RS mit Modulexperten)

 - *Events*
     Click the drop-down list to filter the list of tasks by event.
 All events created in the *Events* menu entry are displayed.